 for you must bring this people into the land

 which the Lord swore to their fathers he would give them;

 you must put them in possession of their heritage.

 It is the Lord who marches before you;

 he will be with you and will never fail you or forsake you.

 Moses’ last gift to those who follow him is a fearless faith.
 A great gift to pass on.

-A Pew Survey the other day mentioned that some scientists think we will live to 120 years old in the future.
+A Pew Survey awhile ago mentioned that some scientists think we will live to 120 years old in the future.
 The survey asked representatives of the various religious traditions what they thought about it.
 I noticed the Jewish response was for it.
 Were they thinking of Moses?